Harvest Queen (sternwheeler): Transfer to lower Columbia

 In addition, three passenger trains departed the Union Pacific depot in Portland, bound for the Cascades.
 About 8,000 tickets were sold for passage on the trains.
 Another train came in from Arlington, Oregon.

 Once all the passengers had arrived on the steamers, they were transported from the lower Cascades five miles on the narrow gauge portage railway, or, in the case of the R.R.
-Thompson's passengers, on the regular line, to the upper Cascades, where the rapids began.
+Thompsons passengers, on the regular line, to the upper Cascades, where the rapids began.

 The first four miles of the Cascades were covered in just four minutes.
 There were twenty passengers on board during the run, including prominent steamboat personnel of the day.
 This was the fourth time that Captain Troup had brought a steamer down through the rapids.
 It was the ninth time that a steamer had been brought through the Cascades rapids.
 No further runs through the Cascades would be made until three years later, in 1893, when Captain Baughman took D.S.
 Baker from the middle to the lower river.

 By this time, the Union Pacific railroad had acquired control of the Oregon Railway and Navigation Company.
 On April 1, 1890, the Union Pacific reorganized its riverine service, and appointed Captain Troup as superintendent.
 Harvest Queen was extensively repaired in 1890.

 In March 1892 there were rumors of an impending rate war on the Portland-Astoria run among the Union Pacific, owners of the Harvest Queen, the then-new and speedy steamer T.J.
 Potter, and the pioneer steamboat men Jacob Kamm, owner of Lurline, and U.B.
 Scott, owner of the very fast stern-wheeler Telephone.